-The proposed "Mendocino Ridge" area has both a rainy and dry season of moderate temperature.
+The "Mendocino Ridge" area has both a rainy and dry season of moderate temperature.
 The rainy season occurs from November through May.
-The petitioner states that the average annual temperature for the area is about 53 degrees F., and the average annual precipitation is 75+ inches a year.
+The average annual temperature for the area is about 53 degrees Fahrenheit, and the average annual precipitation is 75+ inches a year.
 Because of the area's coastal influence the average length of the growing season is from 275 to 300 days.

-The petitioner claims that the climate in the adjacent growing regions are strikingly different.
-In the Yorkville Area, east of Highway 128, long, sweeping slopes lie within the Transitional Climatic Zone, receiving much more sun and inland weather influences.
+The climate in the adjacent growing regions is strikingly different.
+In the

+Yorkville Area, east of Highway 128. long, sweeping slopes lie within the Transitional Climatic Zone, receiving much more sun and inland weather influences.
 These inland weather influences mean the Yorkville area's average temperatures are cooler in the winter and hotter in the summer and the growing season is shorter, averaging between 250 and 275 days in length.
 The average annual precipitation is only 49.46 inches a year.
 Source: The Climate of Mendocino County, Mendocino County Farm and Home Advisors Office, page 10.
-With regard to

-Anderson Valley, it lies under the fog layer, receiving fewer sunlight hours than the proposed "Mendocino Ridge," grape growing areas which are entirely above the fogline.
+With regard to Anderson Valley, it lies under the fog layer, receiving fewer sunlight hours than the "Mendocino Ridge," grape growing areas which are entirely above the fogline.
 The average annual precipitation is only 40.68 inches a year.
 Source: The Climate of Mendocino County, Mendocino County Farm and Home Advisors Office, page 10.

-Proposed Boundaries
+Boundaries

-The boundary lines of the proposed "Mendocino Ridge" viticultural area closely follow the line of Coastal Zone influence, above 1200 feet elevation in the southwest corner of Mendocino County, California.
-The boundaries of the proposed area may be found on the following U.S. Department of Interior Geological Survey 15 minute series Quadrangle maps: Ornbaun Valley Quadrangle, California, 1960, Navarro Quadrangle, California, 1961, Point Arena Quadrangle, California, 1960, Boonville Quadrangle, California, 1959.
+The boundary lines of the "Mendocino Ridge" viticultural area closely follow the line of Coastal Zone influence, above 1200 feet elevation in the southwest corner of Mendocino County, California.
+The boundaries of the area may be found on the following U.S. Department of Interior Geological Survey 15 minute series Quadrangle maps:

+- (1) Ornbaun Valley Quadrangle, California, 1960 - (2) Navarro Quadrangle, California, 1961. - (3) Point Arena Quadrangle, California, 1960. - (4) Boonville Quadrangle, California, 1959.